aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 #### Jbuilder Teaser

-This tells your controller to render the `:search` HTML view for requests that want HTML and to render the `:search` JSON view for requests that want JSON.
+We've told the controller to render the `:search` HTML view for requests that want HTML and to render the `:search` JSON view for requests that want JSON.
 But we don't yet have a `search.json` view!
 Let's make one.
 The file, in the `/users/` folder, should be named `search.json.jbuilder` and should contain the